-Each campus will allow full-time vocational program students a maximum of five (5) days absence per semester.
+Each campus and the George County Occupational Training Center will allow fulltime vocational program students a maximum of five (5) days absence per semester.
 For students entering at times other than the beginning of the regular semesters, the semester period would begin at the time of enrollment and extend to the same number of weeks included in the regular session.